ALIPHATICHYD/ALIPHATICHYD/README.md

 - 🔭 I’m currently working on acquiring more skills,
-- 🌱 I’m currently learning Fullstack Web Development
+- 🌱 I’m currently learning Fullstack Web Development,
 - 👯 I’m looking to collaborate on projects
 <!--- 🤔 I’m looking for help with-->
 - 💬 Ask me about anything